Gordonby/ACS-K8S-Lab-L200/README.md

 ![Output sample](http://pop.h-cdn.co/assets/15/23/1433531619-biff.gif)

 We now need to replace MongoDB with CosmosDB again, but this time while the system is under heavy load.
 We want to minimise order loss.
+So do a few test runs to try and optimise the parameters for this challenge.

-Run the load generator in Challenge 4 while performing the rolling update in Challenge 5
+Run the load generator in Challenge 4 while performing the rolling update in Challenge 5.

-Redeploy your captureordertd:v3 container with the TEAMNAME parameter suffixed with '_LOAD'.
-We will measure how many records were successfull parsed during the rolling update.
+Redeploy your captureordertd:v3 container with the TEAMNAME parameter suffixed with '_LOAD' when you are ready to do your final run with your tuned parameters.
+We will measure how many records were successfull captured during the rolling update in both databases.

 Use this script to run the load: